Dr. Subodh Varshney talks about Anal fistula, its causes, symptoms and treatment.

 Constipation can be one reason due to which fistula form and food is the major factor for constipation.
 If you eat healthy and fiber-rich food then chances of constipation reduces which decrease the chances of fistula formation.

-What are the different treatment procedures for Fistula?
+What are the different treatment for Anal Fistula?

 Surgery is the only treatment for Fistula.